Skip to main content

 Creating the Application Permissions

-Scroll down to Advance settings, and toggle the Allow public client flows option to Yes.
+1. Scroll down to Advanced settings, and toggle the Allow public client flows option to Yes.

 danger

-The Allow public client flows option must be set to Yes to use Azure AD in AdminX
+The Allow public client flows option must be set to Yes to use Microsoft Entra ID in AdminX.

 If you wish to enable reading and writing to the user directory - being able to add or delete users - enable the following permissions: